smoyergh/hse-mongo/README_HSE.md

 ## Installing MongoDB Dependencies

-Depending on your platform, you may need to install dependencies to build MongoDB.
-The build tools required are:
+You may need to install certain tools to build MongoDB on your platform.
+For example, building MongoDB requires:

 * One of GCC 5.3.0 or newer or Clang 3.4 or newer
 * Python 2.7